SarahAlCodes/MediTracker/README.md

 # MediTracker
-Have you ever fogotten the name of the physician you saw a few months ago, but your primary care physician is asking for their medical records?
-MediTracker helps users track all their appointments and physicians in one application.
-Users can add upcoming doctor appointments with the name, date, location and specialty to keep track of all their medical visits.
+Have you ever forgotten what day you scheduled your doctor appointment for?
+Or to bring in your insurance cards to a doctor's office?
+MediTracker helps users track all their appointments, physicians and insurance information in one application.

 ## How It's Made: